Thomthecoder17/MassTransit/README.md

 ## Demo:
 The demo tends to be a bit finicky.
 You may have to close and re-open the app after granting it location services for the app to work properly.
 Servers also tend to take a while to start.
 You can try to visit OTP Debug https://share.google/0FAsMlN4alIrIYR6a ahead of time to start up the server before using the app.
-Google should be handling this automatically, but it doesn't seem to work well.
+I believe this is now fixed as I have changed Google cloud to consistently keep at least 1 instance of Opentripplanner running at all times.

 ## License:
 This project is licensed under the MIT license.
 See the LICENSE file for more details.